Board of Directors

 Ruth Christ Sullivan, Ph.D.

 Dr. James Ball, a Board Certified Behavior Analyst-Doctoral, is the President/Chief Executive Officer of JB Autism Consulting.
-He has been in the field of autism for over twenty-five years providing behavioral, educational, residential, and employment services to children and adults affected by autism.
+He has been in the field of autism for more than 25 years, providing behavioral, educational, residential and employment services to children and adults affected by autism.
 Dr. Ball is an appointed community member to the Interagency Autism Collaborating Committee (IACC), a federal advisory committee established by the Combating Autism Act of 2006.
-He is also the Director of Clinical Services for New York Families of Autistic Children (NYFAC), sits on the advisory board for the Autism Asperger’s Digest magazine and has been a Featured Author for the magazine for the past 5 years.
-Dr. Ball has lectured nationally and internationally on various topics related to autism, such as early intervention, inclusion services, functional behavior assessment, social skills training, behavior management, direct instruction, sensory issues, and accountability.
+He is also the director of clinical services for New York Families for Autistic Children (NYFAC), sits on the advisory board for the Autism Asperger’s Digest magazine and has been a featured author for the magazine for the past several years.
+Dr. Ball has lectured nationally and internationally on various topics related to autism, such as early intervention, inclusion services, functional behavior assessment, social skills training, behavior management, direct instruction, sensory issues and accountability.
 He has published in many of the above areas and authored the book Early Intervention and Autism: Real-life Questions, Real-life Answers.

-Ron Simmons is the co-founder of investment advising firm Retirement Advisors of America (RAA), and continues to serve as its chairman and largest shareholder.
-Ron was recently named one of the top financial advisors in the Dallas/Fort Worth area by D Magazine, and RAA was named one of the top 30 financial advisors in the country by Investment News.
+Ron Simmons is the co-founder of investment advising firm Retirement Advisors of America (RAA), and he continues to serve as its chairman and largest shareholder.
+Ron was named one of the top financial advisors in the Dallas/Fort Worth area by D Magazine in 2010, and RAA was named one of the top 30 financial advisors in the country by Investment News.
 Ron also makes presentations and holds training sessions nationally and internationally on leadership topics through Equip, the charitable arm of author John Maxwell’s organization.
-Ron has recently led conferences for Equip in Rio De Janeiro, Brazil; Bucharest, Romania; and Soweto, South Africa.
+Ron has led conferences for Equip in Rio De Janeiro, Brazil; Bucharest, Romania; and Soweto, South Africa.
+In 2012, he was elected to the Texas House of Representatives for Texas’ District 65 (Carrollton).
 Locally, Ron and his wife Lisa are active in their church, serving in the ministry to young married couples.
-Proudly, Ron and Lisa serve on the Parents Council and Parents Campaign Committee for Furman University.
+Ron and Lisa proudly serve on the Parents Council and Parents Campaign Committee for Furman University.

 Sergio Mariaca, Treasurer